By Kelli Meyer

 Enabling efficient food systems

-It’s no secret that hunger is one of the world’s most urgent problems, yet one-third of all the produced for human consumption is lost or wasted.
+It’s no secret that hunger is one of the world’s most urgent problems, yet one-third of all the food produced for human consumption is lost or wasted.
 In the U.S., the figure rises to 40 percent.

 FAO is working to reverse this trend in multiple ways, including through its Save Food initiative, which works to equip food systems with the tools they need to reduce food loss and waste.
 For example, in Afghanistan, Bangladesh, and Bhutan, FAO helps to implement low-cost high impact solutions for improving the quality and shelf-life of fresh produce in local markets.